Thiruttu Payale

 Thiruttu Payale is a 2006 Indian Tamil-language black comedy thriller film written and directed by Susi Ganesan.
-The film stars Jeevan and Sonia Agarwal, with Abbas, Malavika, Vivek, Manoj K. Jayan, Gaayathri and Charle in supporting roles.
+The film stars Jeevan and Sonia Agarwal in the lead roles, with Abbas, Malavika, Vivek, Manoj K. Jayan, Charle and Gaayathri in supporting roles.
 The music was composed by Bharadwaj.
-Thiruttu Payale was a box office success.
-The film was remade in Hindi by the director himself as Shortcut Romeo (2013).
+Thiruttu Payale was released on 14 April 2006, and became a box office success.
+The film was remade in Hindi by the same director as Shortcut Romeo (2013).
 The film was also remade in Telugu and Kannada as Mr. Rascal and Aadu Aata Aadu respectively.
 A spiritual successor Thiruttu Payale 2 was released in 2017.

 Plot

 Manickam belongs to a poor family in a village.
 He does not respect any of his family members, except for his uncle Manohar, who lives in Chennai.
 The story gets rolling once he decides to come and stay with Manohar in Chennai.
 Once, while Manickam is watching people play golf, he notices Roopini and Ramesh having an illicit relationship.
 He manages to capture the scene with his video camera.
 Roopini is married to a rich businessman named Sivaraj, who is Ramesh's best friend.
 Manickam blackmails Roopini and extracts money from her whenever he needs it.
 Taking a trip to Australia with money extracted from Roopini, he meets and falls in love with Rosy.
 Rosy tells him that she is a very rich girl from a respected family.
 While he decides to propose to her, he finds that she has left the city.
 Just then, Roopini calls him on the phone and tells him that Rosy was sent by her only to woo Manickam and demands that if he needs Rosy, he needs to hand over the cassette to her.
 Manickam decides to find Rosy and learns that she also loves him.
 She asks him to leave this con work and gets him a job in a shop.
 All goes well until Rosy's stepmother learns about this relationship and asks Manickam for a sum if he wants to marry Rosy.
 To acquire the same, he again uses the cassette one final time, but Sivaraj learns about it.
 Manickam hands over the money to Rosy's stepmother and asks Rosy to come to the airport the next day.
 The climax shows Sivaraj killing Ramesh, and Manickam fighting the goons sent by Sivaraj and reaching the airport, somehow only to be stabbed by Sivaraj.
 The film ends with Rosy waiting for Manickam at the airport.